Deval1807/p2p_ethereum/README.md

 Steps to run the project

-1. Create a new go project `go mod init p2p-query`
-2. Copy files above
+Clone the existing repo

-3. Install dependencies `go mod tidy`
+1. Install dependencies `go mod tidy`
-4. Start using `go run .`
+2. Start using `go run .`

+For the Frontend:

+1. cd into the Frontend folder
+2. run `npm i`
+3. after the server is started, start frontend by `npm run dev`

 This programme will create a very minimalistic p2p node and will try to connect with a particular network (eth mainnet or polygon mainnet).
 Post establishing connection, it can send/receive messages as and when require.
-I will have to write the code to handle each message type and act accordingly.

-Note: It will take some time (few mins or maybe hours) to connect to a good peer.
-Please keep the code running or restarting if it isn't connecting with good peers.
-Once it does, make sure to note it's enode so that you can hardcode it in the p2p config and try to directly connect to that peer the next time.
+For simplicity, the current implementation will only connect to 1 particular peer, rather than finding new peer each time.
+It will do a status exchange with the connected peer and get the Hash of the Latest Block from the same.

+We will get other block information like block number and timestamp from the hash by a 3rd party RPC call (we are using Alchemy).

+This data will be sent to frontend and rendered there.